AdFlint vs Revealbot — AI optimization or rule-based automation?

 How does pricing compare?

 Birch's public pricing lists Essential at $49/mo (monthly) or $99/mo annually for the Essential tier (with a stated 20% annual discount), Pro at $99/mo (most popular), Enterprise as custom, and a separate Hub product priced per event volume.
-AdFlint is $20/mo on Pro (free plan available), flat, with $0 markup on ad spend.
+AdFlint has a Free plan up to $100/month in ad spend, Launch at $40/month up to $1,000, Growth at $89/month up to $2,500, and higher tiers or custom pricing for larger budgets.
+You pay AdFlint a flat monthly plan for the AI; your card pays the ad platform directly, so AdFlint takes no cut of your ad spend.

 Will AdFlint replace what Revealbot does?